-Susan Johnson, Ed.D., professor of clinical psychology, is one of the developers of Emotionally Focused Therapy.
-She’s the director of the Ottawa Couple and Family Institute and the International Center for Excellence in EFT.
-Her latest book is Hold Me Tight: Seven Conversations for a Lifetime of Love.
+Susan Johnson is one of the developers of Emotionally Focused Therapy (EFT), director of the Ottawa Couple and Family Institute and the International Center for Excellence in EFT.

 Get answers to all your questions plus practical guidance from the experts in our provocative 6-session Webcast series The Healing Power of Emotion: New Perspectives.
 New Approaches.
 Sign up now.

 | The rich, succinct content presented by |